How Insurance Can Help with Retirement Planning

 Other kinds of insurance, such as long-term care and cash value life, can be part of bolstering your retirement plan.
 My team at Morgan Stanley has done a lot of research on this topic.

-Our basic finding is that, due to their tax treatment and risk mitigation features, many investors can improve the odds that they will have enough money to maintain their lifestyle throughout their retirement and meet other financial goals by integrating these kinds of policies into their long-term plan.
+Our basic finding is that, due to their tax treatment and risk mitigation features, many investors can help improve their odds of having enough money to maintain their lifestyle throughout retirement and meet other financial goals by integrating these kinds of policies into their long-term plan.

 The Retirement Connection